About the Center

 Bus Service

 There is regular bus service between Madrid and the town of Cabezon de la Sal which is about 20 miles (32 kilometers) from Garabandal.
-The bus fare is usually less than $10* each way however once in Cabezon you will need to either hire a taxi to Garabandal for about $40* each way or rent a car.
+Once in Cabezon you will need to either hire a taxi to Garabandal or rent a car.
 Taxis are usually not hard to find at the bus stop in Cabezon.
 Information on transferring to the bus station and bus tickets are available from English speaking representatives through the information desk at Madrid airport.
 If you can read Spanish, bus schedules and tickets may be viewed and purchased online from ALSA one of Spain's largest bus companies.

 Connecting Flight to Santander